1. What is PL/SQL?

-Mutating errors are not occurred in statement level trigger because through these statement level trigger when we are performing DML operations automatically data committed into the database, whereas in row level trigger when we are performing transaction data is not committed and also again we are reading this data from the same table then only mutating errors is occurred.
+Mutating errors are not occurred in statement-level trigger because through this statement-level trigger when we are performing DML operations automatically data committed into the database, whereas in the row-level trigger when we are performing transaction data is not committed and also again we are reading this data from the same table then only mutating errors occur.

 13. What are Views and why they are used?

 Answer: A View logically represents subsets of data from one or more table.
 A View is a logical table based on a table or another view.
 A View contains no data of its own but is like a window through which data from tables can be viewed or changed.
 The tables on which a view is based are called Base Tables.
 The View is stored as a SELECT statement in the data dictionary.
 View definitions can be retrieved from the data dictionary table: USER_VIEWS.

 Views are used:

 To restrict data access

 Views provide groups of the user to access data according to their requirement.

 Oracle PL/SQL Interview Questions And Answers For 7 Years Experience.

 14. What is a difference between ON DELETE CASCADE and ON DELETE SET NULL?

 Answer: ON DELETE CASCADE Indicates that when the row in the parent table is deleted, the dependent rows in the child table will also be deleted.
 ON DELETE SET NULL Coverts foreign key values to null when the parent value is removed.
 Without the ON DELETE CASCADE or the ON DELETE SET NULL options, the row in the parent table cannot be deleted if it is referenced in the child table.